 Andrea: I think it’s different because in music I play first of all for me and then for other people, for the audience.
 On the other hand, when I do shibari, I play firstly for my partner and also for me, so it’s different.

 Alex: Sometimes people think that learning how to tie needs exercises and a lot of practice, like with a musical instrument…

 Andrea: Yes, it’s like going to school.
 You have to do your homework.
 I think we can indeed learn a lot by tying ourselves.

 Alex: What could be your advice for someone who would like to start with ropes?

 Andrea: I think the most important thing is to do a lot of classes, workshops, private lessons, because there’s a technical part that you must know.
 You can’t do things haphazardly, also because technique, aesthetics and communication go at the same pace.
 If you do something technically correct probably it will be nice and enjoyable.
 On the contrary if you tie without technique or communication or if you do an ugly tie maybe at the end everything will have done wrong.

-Alex: So, you ground everything on the fact that a a good technique, a good aestetics and a good communication is what determines a nice experience and a nice bondage.
+Alex: So, you ground everything on the fact that a good technique, a good aesthetics and a good communication is what determines a nice experience and a nice bondage.

 Alex: Thank you very much, Andrea!

 Video: Alex Bakushi for Ecole des cordes – https://www.ecoledescordes.com/